-Disclosure: Ad.
+Disclosure: Sponsored post.
 I am proud to be a Dryel ambassador.
-The post is sponsored by Dryel.
-They did not endorse this post.
+Dryel did not endorse this post.
 I wrote it entirely myself and it represents my own 100% honest opinion.
+This post includes affiliate links.

 - Dry cleaning your jeans?